astronomer/docs/learn/use-case-elt-ml-finance.md

 ### Project overview

-This project consists of three DAGs: one helper DAG to simulate an ingestion process and two pipeline DAGs which have a dependency relationship through [Airflow datasets](airflow-datasets.md).
+This project consists of three DAGs: one helper DAG to simulate an ingestion process and two pipeline DAGs which have a dependency relationship through [Apache Airflow® datasets](airflow-datasets.md).

 ![Datasets view of the use case project showing the DAG finance_elt DAG that produces to the dataset astro://postgres_default@?table=model_satisfaction which is consumed by the second DAG named finance_ml.](/img/examples/use-case-elt-ml-finance_datasets_view.png)